RiiDesu/Seagull_XNA_Game/README.md

      To Do
 ________________

-- Add GameScreens (Menu, Game, Score, Options)
+Must Have
+- Fix misses bug
+- Pause button ingame
+- Menu with Start and Quit
+- Display Score Screen after time's up.
+- Retry button at Score Screen

+Likely
-- Make functional Menu with 3 Buttons(Start Game, Options, Exit Game)
+- Menu with Options
-- Make functional Pause/Quit buttons in-game.
 - Score Screen Displays Background and Return to Menu.
 - Score Screen: Retry, Export Button